Hanyusuchus: Distribution

-Fossil evidence as well as historic documents all indicate that Hanyusuchus inhabited what is now South China, with fossils found in Jiangmen and Foshan (Guangdong District).
+Subfossil evidence and historic documents all indicate that Hanyusuchus inhabited what is now South China, with subfossils found in Jiangmen and Foshan (Guangdong District).
 Much of the known material has been subjected to accelerator mass spectrometry radiocarbon dating, revealing their age to roughly correlate with the Bronze Age approximately 3300 to 2900 BP.
-The osteoderms were not analyzed by Iijima and colleagues, however older research estimated their age to be 5000 to 4900 BP.
-Historic reports are notably more recent, dating from the Han Dynasty (specifically 210–127) to possibly as recent as the Ming Dynasty (ca. 1630).
+The osteoderms were not analyzed by Iijima and colleagues; however, older research estimated their age to be 5000 to 4900 BP.
+Historic reports are notably more recent, dating from the Han dynasty (specifically 210–127) to possibly as recent as the Ming dynasty (ca. 1630).
 The reports gathered from South China indicate their presence ranging from at least Nanning in the west to the Han River delta in the east.
 Reports are also known from the northern parts of Hainan Island.